Madmartigan1/stegocrypt/README.md

 python stego_cli.py extract -i cover_stego.png -p "secret"
 ```

+---

+**Documenation**
-For more info on CLI usage, please refer to the manual at [/docs/CLIOpsManual.pdf](/docs/CLIOpsManual.pdf)
+- For more info on CLI usage, please refer to the manual at [/docs/CLIOpsManual.pdf](/docs/CLIOpsManual.pdf)
+- For information on mathematical detail behing this project, please see [docs/MathematicalDescription.pdf](docs/MathematicalDescription.pdf)

+---